victorjonathanibanez/EXPLORE/README.md

 ## _How to use EXPLOREs quadrant analysis:_
 With the quadrant analysis you can investigate and quantify movement throughout the experiment arena.
 Two measures are taken: the time animals spent in each quadrant over a given period (*exploration time*) and the frequency of transistions from one quadrant to another (*exploration frequency*).

-Open a shell- or a terminal window and change the directory to your folder:
+Open a shell- or a terminal window and change to your directory:
 ```sh
 cd <your directory>/EXPLORE-main/scripts
 ```